dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 ---

 **TL;DR** Stormpath announced today that it was acquired by Okta.
 As a result, the Stormpath API will be shutting down this coming August as the team transitions to Okta.
 Customers have until August 18, 2017 to export their user data to Okta or a different provider.
 Find out how to easily migrate your users to Auth0 without requiring your users to reset their passwords and some additional benefits you'll gain by making the switch.
+If you would like to follow along with our demo, download the sample app from [GitHub](https://github.com/auth0-blog/migrate-stormpath-users-to-auth0/tree/master/).

 ---